kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 **If you just want to use the bot, you don't have to host it, you can try it out in its [official Discord server](https://discord.gg/TSWcF2m67m)**

 ### Configuration
-In config.json, fill in the bot's client id and token, found in the [Discord Developer Portal](https://discord.com/developers/applications).
-Then you'll want to change maxPings, pingTimeout, and refreshSearchTime to your liking:
+Enter the client id and token for the bot from the Discord Developer Portal in config.json.
+Then, adjust maxPings, pingTimeout, and refreshSearchTime as necessary:
 #### maxPings
-##### (how many servers are pinged at once)
+##### (How many servers are pinged at once)
 If you have fast internet, you can set this pretty high (around 5000).
 If you have slower internet, you'll want it lower (around 1000).
 The higher it is, the less time a /search will take, but it will also be less accurate, especially if you have slower internet.

 #### pingTimeout
-##### (how long to wait for a response before deciding a server is offline)
+##### (How long to wait for a response before deciding a server is offline)
-about 2000-3000 (2-3 seconds) is recommmended.
-Setting this lower will make a /search faster, but you might leave out some slower servers that take a bit longer to respond. **Note: this is in milleseconds**
+A range of 2000–3000 (2–3 seconds) is advised.
+Setting this lower will speed up a /search, but you risk excluding some slower servers whose responses take a little longer.
+Please note that this is in milliseconds, to prevent any confusion.

 #### refreshSearchTime
-##### (how long /search results are saved)
+##### (How long /search results are saved in memory)
-/search results are temporarily saved so that searches soon after can be much faster.
-The results will be re-scanned if it's been a while, which is set by refreshSearchTime.
-300 (5 minutes) is recommended.
-Keep in mind that the longer this is, the more likely it is to be inaccurate, but the shorter it is, the more you'll have to wait for a long scan. **Note: this is in seconds**
+In order to make subsequent searches considerably faster, search results are momentarily saved.
+If it has been a while, as determined by refreshSearchTime, the results will be re-scanned.
+The advised number is 300 (5 minutes).
+Remember that the longer this is, the more inaccurate the results are likely to be, but the shorter it is, the longer the gap between scans will be.
+Remember that this is in seconds.

 ### Usage
-To run the bot, you'll need Node.js version 16.9.0 or higher.
-Before you host the bot, run `node deploy-commands.js` in your terminal.
-That will register the slash commands, otherwise they won't appear in discord.
-After that, run `node index.js` to run the bot.
+You'll need Node.js version 16.9.0 or later to operate the bot.
+Run "node deploy-commands.js" in your terminal before launching the bot.
+The slash instructions will then be registered; otherwise, they won't show up in Discord.
+Run "node index.js" to start the bot once you're ready.

 ## Commands